erasmus-without-paper/ewp-specs-api-registry/README.md

 ### There shall be only one

-This documents is placed in the "APIs" section of the EWP documentation, but it describes an API which you SHOULD NOT implement on your servers.
+This document is placed in the "APIs" section of the EWP documentation, but it describes an API which you SHOULD NOT implement on your servers.
 You will be only *using* it (as a client).